← Back to app

 Overall result

 At the top of the result page you’ll see the total score for your series (e.g. “104.8”).
-That’s the sum of all detected shots — so for a full strip, 10 shots.
+That’s the sum of all detected shots — so for a full strip, the sum of 10 shots.

 What does the ring score mean?